bittin/media-browser/README.md

 EXIF metadata for images, NFO file metadata for videos (XBMC/Kodi style) and ID3/MP4tag metadata for audio files are stored in a database and can be searched to produce a list of files matching, regardless where they are stored.
 Collections of videos are currently supported for the episodes of TV shows.

+EXIF and ID3 Tags are embedded in images / audio files.

+NFO files are additional files besides your media files.
+They need to follow rules to be found and to be correctly parsed.
+As long as the NFO has exactly the same name as the video, it will be found.
+But poster, subtitles and other stuff make this quite messy if all videos are in one directory.
+Best results will be achieved if your collection of movies, series and other stuff is managed and reorganised by a tool like [tinyMediaManager](https://www.tinymediamanager.org/), [mediaCompanion](https://mediacompanion.sourceforge.io/) or [mediaElch](https://www.mediaelch.de/mediaelch/).
+These take care to not only generate a correct NFO file, at least tinyMediaManager also offers to rename and reorganize the files.
+In my experience Movies work best if each has it's own directory to store media, NFO, images, subtitles and other stuff.
+TV series should have their own directory containing a directory per season.
+All the files should follow a very strict naming pattern. [on NFO generation](https://kodi.wiki/view/NFO_files/Creating) [on Movie naming and directory structures](https://kodi.wiki/view/Naming_video_files/Movies).

 Search results and existing directories are navigatable with keyboard or picking files in preview.

 ![media-browser preview](res/media-browsewr.png)